Skip to content

 The Essence of Bedding in the Medieval Era

 Medieval bedding served as a mirror of medieval society, particularly its class structure.
 Nobility slept on carved wooden frames with feather mattresses and ornate drapery, often made from fine fabrics such as silk or velvet.
 Commoners, by contrast, rested on straw-filled mattresses on simple wooden platforms or directly on floors.
-These striking contrasts highlight how bedding reflected not just comfort, but status and identity.

 The Role of Bedding in Medieval Ceremonies